 Pay down first the debt charging the highest interest rate.
 Do this while still making the minimum payments on the rest.
 If you’re looking for ways to lower your payments overall, try using a lower interest loan to pay down your credit card debt immediately.
-If you’re overwhelmed with the amount of high interest debt you have thing of talking to a credit counsellor to consolidate your debt.
+If you’re overwhelmed with the amount of high-interest debt you have to think of talking to a credit counsellor to consolidate your debt.

 Return the things you aren’t using

 We get a lot of gifts at Christmas that we have no intention of using.
 Return what you can for cash, and gift cards.
 Sell anything else in the online classifieds sites or on a Facebook buy and sell group.

 Use any cash you raise to pay your debt.
 Save gift cards for next Christmas to ease your shopping costs.
 It sounds ungrateful, but it’s better than letting that present sit idle in your closet for years.

 Don’t go shopping until you’ve paid it off

 It should be obvious but until your consumer debt is under control you have no right to hit the mall.
 While you’re paying your holiday debt off, only buy what you need, food, essential clothing, etc. This is not the time to splurge on a new spring wardrobe.

 We all remember what it was like to make things happen on a small amount of money when we were students, go back to that thinking.
 Find free entertainment, stay in and cook, enjoy some quiet time after the hectic holidays.
 Leave the car at home and bike where you can or take the bus.

 Take advantage of all the free stuff in your own home.
 Cook meals with food that you already have, be creative, lots of sites give you great ideas of what you can make by plugging in the ingredients – no matter how bizarre.
 Go for a run, walk get active and feel better about your body without spending any money.
 This is not the time to sign up for a gym membership, no matter how good the deal is.